Artifact previews

 Short blocks displayed directly in the conversation with syntax highlighting, language indicator, and copy action.
 Ideal for quick reference, examples, or snippets users can immediately copy and paste.

-Generated media like images, charts, diagrams, or videos display with inline previews that include file names, metadata, and actions for downloading or expanding, allowing users to immediately view and assess visual content without requiring them to be opened in a separate viewer.
-For expanding a generated artifact like an image, follow the guidance for image magnifier.
+Generated media such as images, charts, diagrams, or videos display with inline previews that include file names, metadata, and actions for downloading or expanding.
+This allows users to immediately view and assess visual content without requiring them to be opened in a separate viewer.
+For expanding a generated artifact such as an image, follow the guidance for image magnifier.

 Artifact previews with additional metadata provide interactive elements for users to explore generated content.
 For example, an artifact preview includes an expandable section with workflow details.
 Users can open the full workflow in an adjacent panel by selecting an action button on the preview card.